ironsmile/vulkan-tutorial-go/en/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 This will force GLM to use a version of `vec2` and `mat4` that has the alignment requirements already specified for us.
 If you add this definition then you can remove the `alignas` specifier and your program should still work.

 Unfortunately this method can break down if you start using nested structures.
-Consider the following definition in the C++ code:
+Consider the following definition in the Go code:

 ```c++
 struct Foo {